 Phone: (713) 798-8132

-The Optical Imaging & Vital Microscopy (OiVM) Core is a full service microscopy lab equipped with cutting edge 3D imaging tools including the latest generation confocal, 2-photon and super-resolution microscopes; Lightsheet, Optical Projection Tomography (OPT) and XRay µCT instruments as well as high speed, multi-spectral fluorescence imaging systems.
+The Optical Imaging and Vital Microscopy Core is a full service microscopy lab equipped with cutting edge 3D imaging tools including the latest generation confocal, 2-photon and super-resolution microscopes; Lightsheet, Optical Projection Tomography (OPT) and XRay µCT instruments as well as high speed, multi-spectral fluorescence imaging systems.
 OiVM instruments are designed for vital and intravital imaging of processes within cells, intact tissue explants, developing embryos and functioning organs within the live animal.
 In addition to cutting edge imaging systems, the core provides tissue clearing services utilizing CLARITY for intact organ and embryo imaging and advanced 3D rendering environments for data visualization and analysis.
-The OiVM core is open to all TMC institutions and offers assisted vs. unassisted use rates, bulk pricing, 24/7 independent user access, and a staff of experienced microscopists for consultation, experiment design, training and instruction on a wide variety of microscopy techniques.
-For more information visit the Optical Imaging and Vital Microscopy website.
+The OIVM core is open to all TMC institutions and offers assisted vs. unassisted use rates, bulk pricing, 24/7 independent user access, and a staff of experienced microscopists for consultation, experiment design, training and instruction on a wide variety of microscopy techniques.
+Visit the Optical Imaging and Vital Microscopy Core website.

 Core Director: Chih-Wei Llogan Hsu, Ph.D.